 New Fine Art Pictures of Florida Everglades, Florida Keys and Gulf Coast

-See Complete Florida Landscape Gallery
+Florida Landscape Photography

 Although I have lived in Florida all my life, I pursued landscape photography in other states and countries assuming I could photograph scenes in Florida anytime I wanted.
 There always seemed to be a mountain, desert, rocky coast, fall color or some other scene or feature that I did not have in Florida that took priority.